rominalodolo/SQL/TheCompletePythonPostgreSQLCourse2.0/READme.md

 - Values starts at 1
 - PostgreSQL comes with operations to increment the value or to get the current value

+## SERIAL in SQL
+- Shortcut
+- Used as a data type when creating a table instead of INTEGER
+- Automatically creates a SEQUENCE for you & increases it's alue every time a new row is added
+- That new value will be used by defulat when adding new rows

 LAST EDIT March 2022